Adam Duvall Player Props: Red Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.18).
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.12).

-- The Rockies rank 25th in baseball in home runs surrendered (87 total, 1.3 per game).
+- The Rockies give up the fifth-most home runs in baseball (88 total, 1.3 per game).

-- Seabold makes the start for the Rockies, his eighth of the season.
-He is 1-2 with a 5.10 ERA and 36 strikeouts in 47 2/3 innings pitched.
+- Anderson gets the start for the Rockies, his sixth of the season.
+He is 0-0 with a 2.25 ERA and 19 strikeouts through 32 2/3 innings pitched.

-- The righty last pitched on Thursday against the San Francisco Giants, when he tossed six innings, allowing two earned runs while giving up two hits.
+- In his last time out on Thursday against the San Francisco Giants, the right-hander tossed 5 1/3 innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.